 If you want more freedom with your selfies, then a JOBY GorillaPod Tripod is the answer.
-It ranks high on our list of Christmas gifts for backpackers.

 Instead of trying to balance your point-and-shoot camera using sticks and rocks, or other natural objects, you can adjust the GorillaPod tripod legs to fit your surroundings.

 Another option is to wrap the flexible tripod legs around a branch or pole for interesting new photos.